 In addition to the cooperation in the mission work, the Lebanon church is doing a special work.
-Brother Arthur Wade, who lives here, is being supported by the home church for one day each week, in house to house effort of personal teachan article each week in the local papers.
+Brother Arthur Wade, who lives here, is being supported by the home church for one day each week, in house to house effort of personal teaching and distributing tracts, etc. We are running an article each week in the local papers.
 If interested in these articles, write either The Laclede Record or The Lebanon Publishing Company, Lebanon, Mo., and they will be glad to send you a sample copy.